Should I sell my minerals and royalties? (Updated 2022)

 This is a question I get asked very often.

 Most of the time, clients want to know because they have started to receive offers and/or they are receiving increasing offer amounts for their interests from mineral buyers.
 This has especially been the case as the price of oil has reached new highs lately.

 For others, they may need or want to sell for personal reasons, have been sitting on their asset for quite some time and are starting to consider if they should sell, or they may be just curious as to what kind of offers they could receive.

-I wish the answer were simple, but it varies based on the stage of development of your interests.
-These stages are: Unleased/Undeveloped, Proven Undeveloped (PUD), Proven Developed Producing (PDP), or Proven Developed Non-Producing (PDNP):
+I wish the answer were simple, but along with many other factors that help answer the question, "How much do mineral rights sell for?", it also varies based on the stage of development your interests are in.
+In this blog, we will educate you on these stages: Unleased/Undeveloped, Proven Undeveloped (PUD), Proven Developed Producing (PDP), or Proven Developed Non-Producing (PDNP):

 When is the best time to sell my minerals and royalties?

 The good news is there are multiple opportunities during these four stages of development but as you can see from the graph below, there are also times when you may want to hold them for a little while longer until some activity starts to shake loose.

 Not every area where there is oil and gas is created equal nor is every shale play, some are more productive than others.